NoSkillWorld/NSWAPI/README.md

 ## Introduction:

-The NSWAPI is a database management & utility api for our Minecraft server. <br>
+The NSWAPI is a database management & utility api for our Minecraft server.<br>
-The API provides a database connector, a request sender & the HonorRanks handler
+The API provides a database manager, the HonorRanks handler & other utility stuff for our services.

 ## Getting started: